-Areas listed in these goals are subdivided into specific programs or units for specific assessment.
-In terms of instruction and learning, general education is assessed at multiple levels through course-specific assessments, survey research, graduate testimonials, and annual assessment results reports.
+In terms of instruction and learning, general education is assessed at multiple levels through coursespecific assessments, survey research, graduate testimonials, and annual assessment results reports.
 Career and technical education programs cover a wide range of content areas.
-A variety of assessment means are employed including industry-specific standards and employer surveys, as well as NOCTI (National Occupational Competency Testing Institute) tests.
+Various assessment means are used including industry-specific standards, employer surveys, and NOCTI (National Occupational Competency Testing Institute) tests.

 Baccalaureate education parallels general education but also includes specific measures at many levels including annual program assessment results reports.
 In summer 2016, the A-Team met and decided to change the general education target areas since the general education goals were modified in spring 2016.
-The new general education target areas, implemented in the 2016-2017 academic year, are aesthetic creativity, environmental impact, problem solving, and social awareness.
+The new general education target areas, implemented in the 2016-2017 academic year, were aesthetic creativity, environmental impact, problem solving, and social awareness.
+Target areas were updated for the 2021-2022 academic year as noted on page 3.
 Teaching faculty are encouraged to implement two of the four target areas into the assessment plans each year, striving to include all four target areas in a two-year period.

-Also implemented in the 2016-2017 academic year was a small, but significant component to the assessment reporting process.
+Implemented in the 2016-2017 academic year was a small, but significant component to the assessment reporting process.
 "Closing the loop" is a concept shared by higher education scholars on the need to turn assessment findings into effective educational change.
-With the addition of a "closing the loop" section on the assessment forms, all areas of the college are required to provide evidence on how assessment activity resulted in advancing student learning.
-Southeastern Illinois College understands that assessment is ongoing and is cyclical.
-"Closing the loop" will not only complete the process of assessment activity, but from evidence used within the assessment process itself, new projects will emerge to advance student learning leading to student success.
+With the addition of a closing the loop section on the assessment forms, all areas of the College are required to provide evidence on how assessment activity resulted in advancing student learning.
+Closing the loop will not only complete the process of assessment activity, but from evidence used within the assessment process itself, new projects will emerge to advance student learning leading to student success.

-All instructional areas are assessed annually, as well as being assessed through the intensive program review process.
-While program review has its own independent five-year review cycle set by the Illinois Community College Board, this intense review of each program provides data to the assessment process.
+All instructional areas are assessed annually and through the intensive program review process.
+While program review has its own independent five-year review cycle set by the Illinois Community College Board (ICCB), this intense review of each program provides data to the assessment process.
 Components of the program review process analyze course outlines, level of community engagement, instructional support, teaching strategies, assessment practices, human resources, enrollment patterns, and program outreach.
 Follow-up analysis is conducted the following year.
 Program review provides crucial data to determine program vitality and areas for improvement.
 Non-academic units also conduct assessment of their services via varied and multiple measures, such as student surveys and testimonials, and internal audits.
-These support units are included in the five-year program review cycle, as well.
-Program review reports are available on IntrinSIC for college employees to review.